Tuscan Salmon Recipe – Italian Special

 Recipe Notes:

-Wine: White wine adds depth to the sauce, but you can skip it or substitute with a splash of chicken broth.
+Wine Alternatives: White wine adds depth to the sauce; you can substitute with vegetable or chicken broth if you prefer non-alcoholic options.